maximilian-nitsch/USBL-Simulator/README.md

     sudo apt-get install libeigen3-dev
     ```

-2. **Install ROS 2 Humble**: Make sure you have ROS 2 (Humble) installed.
+2. **Install ROS 2 Humble**: Ensure you have ROS 2 (Humble) installed.
 You can follow the official installation instructions provided by ROS 2.
 Visit [ROS 2 Humble Installation page](https://docs.ros.org/en/humble/Installation.html) for detailed installation instructions tailored to your platform.

 3. **Clone the Package**: Clone the package repository to your ROS 2 workspace.
 If you don't have a ROS 2 workspace yet, you can create one using the following commands: